ROKT/rokt-sdk-react-native/Rokt.Widget/README.md

  ```

 #### File: .gradle (Module: app)
-3. It's likely that you will need multiDexEnabled as well, if so, you can enable it like this:
+3. It's likely that you will need multiDexEnabled as well
+4. Make sure you are targeting mindSdk version 18 or higher.

 ```
 android {
     ...
     defaultConfig {
         ...
-        multiDexEnabled true
+        multiDexEnabled true,
+        minSdkVersion 18
     }
 }
 ```